wouterds/api.wouterdeschuyter.be/README.md

 ![tag](https://img.shields.io/github/tag/wouterds/api.wouterdeschuyter.be.svg)
 ![repo size](https://img.shields.io/github/repo-size/wouterds/api.wouterdeschuyter.be)

 A GraphQL API that powers my personal website, and maybe a bit more in the future, I'm not sure yet.
 It's built with Nodejs and written in TypeScript using a few packages like Express, Apollo & Sequelize.
-Both the `develop` & `master` branches are automatically built, packaged into a Docker image & deployed with CircleCI (to my Raspberry Pi at home).

 ## Setup